ologio/monobiome/README.md

 Running these commands in sequence from the repo root should work out-of-the-box, after having installed the CLI tool.

-The `monobiome` CLI
-produces the scheme file for requested parameters, and the [`symconf`][3] CLI pushes palette colors through the scheme and into the app templates to yield a concrete theme.

 ## Applications
 This repo provides palette-agnostic theme templates for `kitty`, `vim`/`neovim`, and `fzf` in the `templates/` directory.
 Pre-generated